H. N. Brailsford: Personal life

-He married a former student, the women's activist Jane Esdon Malloch in 1898 at his insistence.
+He married a former student, the women's activist Jane Esdon Malloch, in 1898.
 She denied him children and regarded the marriage as demeaning.
 They separated but she refused him a divorce.

 In 1928 he met the artist Clare Leighton and they lived together for several years.
-His wife died in 1937 after years of drinking, and whereas this removed any legal obstacle to the couple being married, Brailsford, consumed by guilt, suffered an emotional breakdown, effectively destroying his relationship with Leighton who left for the US in 1939.
+His wife died in 1937 after years of drinking, and while this removed any legal obstacle to the couple being married, Brailsford, consumed by guilt, suffered an emotional breakdown, effectively destroying his relationship with Leighton who left for the US in 1939.

 In 1944 he married Evamaria Perlmann, a refugee from Germany, 40 years his junior.

 Brailsford was an advocate of animal rights and was a vegetarian.
 In opposition to G. K. Chesterton he defended the practice of vegetarianism in The Daily News.
 His fondness for animals was a lifelong trait and he found it easier to show affection to animals as they did not betray or disappoint him.
 He opposed blood sports and several of his essays allude to his friendship with cats.